hperrin/svelte-material-ui/README.md

 <HelperText id="helper-text">What you put in this box will become super!</HelperText>

 <script>
-  // If you have your bundler set up to look for '*.svelte' files. import Button from 'svelte-material-ui/components/button';
+  import Button from 'svelte-material-ui/components/button';
-  // And if you don't.
   import Fab from 'svelte-material-ui/components/fab';
   import Textfield, {HelperText} from '../components/textfield';
   import {Label, Icon} from 'svelte-material-ui/components/common';